Crochet Angel Eden Pattern

 - Easily stitch the hands together to make your angel ‘pray’ or give her something to hold in her hands.

-- Add hair to her head if you’d like!
+- Add hair to the crochet Angel’s head if you’d like!

 - Stitch a bell under her skirt, or add a ribbon to her back (above her wings) to make her an ornament for your tree.